The End of Indemnities – The Digitisation of Shareholdings

 Leah Caprani

-Leah is a newly qualified solicitor, specialising in corporate law, assisting with a range of corporate matters including corporate finance, employee incentives, employee ownership trusts and M&A transactions.
+Leah is a corporate lawyer who specialises in assisting with a range of corporate matters including corporate finance, private equity, employee incentives, employee ownership trusts and M&A transactions.

 • Solicitor